hgiesel/closet/docs/occlusions/without_context.md

 It will completely obscure the image for the front, and highlight the intended section for the back.
 It can be useful for things like formula tables.

-{% include codeDisplay.md content=occlusions.formulas setups="default_cloze,occlusions_highlight" buttons=buttons.threeCards %}
+{% include codeDisplay.md content=occlusions.formulas setups="debug,defining_lists,pick_eval,default_cloze,occlusions_highlight" buttons=buttons.threeCards %}